sourcegraph/kustomize/README.md

 This example overlay that has the following features:

-- use the manifests defined in the branch called `kustomize.example` located inside the `github.com/sourcegraph/deploy-sourcegraph` repository, and
+- use the manifests defined in the branch called `bee/kustomize` located inside the `github.com/sourcegraph/deploy-sourcegraph` repository, and
 - apply the `delete-cadvisor` component
 - apply the `non-privileged` component
 - apply the `non-privileged-create-cluster` component